alperakcan/seyrusefer/README.md

 Controlling unit is a Bluetooth remote device that lets you to operate various applications from handlebar without any need to touch the display.

+This repository contains the software to run on the hardware controller, also known as Seyrusefer, designed by Sefa Dogan.

+Hardware design files and DIY building instructions are available in the "docs" directory.

 # 1. build & flash

 ESP-IDF is a great software development environment for the hardware based on